Columbus community assistance for single moms

 For low-wage earners, the Salvation Army has a comprehensive list of services.
 The program provides clothing support yearly through its clothing coupons.

-Are you close to run out of foodstuffs?
+Are you close to running out of foodstuffs?
 There is a food pantry program that the Salvation Army operates.
 Dial 614-341-2282, and if you have not benefited from the assistance for at least 30 days, you could get grocery items.

 The Salvation Army is working with Mid-Ohio Foodbank to deliver fresh food products to recipients every summer.